haoyuguo/drupal-how-to/admin/admin.md

 (May be used along with other options, such as username and password.
 Although using "standard" doesn't take much time anyway -- few minutes.)

+## Command line theme download and installation with DrupalConsole

+This is for an existing theme project on Drupal.org (contributed theme).

+Download:

+`drupal theme:download THEME-PROJECT-NAME`

+Install:

+`drupal theme:install THEME-PROJECT-NAME [--set-default]`